 If you would like to add coffee to this chocolate coffee cake recipe, you can substitute 1 tablespoon of cocoa powder for an equal amount of instant espresso powder.
 Unlike ground coffee, espresso powder provides a powerful punch and completely dissolves into the cake which eliminates any risk of grittiness.

-How to prevent chocolate coffee cakes from sticking to the pan?
+How to prevent a chocolate coffee cake from sticking to the pan?

 There is nothing more frustrating than baking a beautiful cake and having it fall apart as soon as you try to remove it from the pan!